ORNL/cpp-proposals-pub/D1673/blas_interface.md

 users a way to allocate a new array, even if the array has all compile-time dimensions.
 Furthermore, `basic_mdspan` always stores a pointer.
 For very small matrices or vectors, this is not a zero-overhead abstraction.
+Also, it's more natural of a programming model to pass around very small objects by value.
 For these reasons, our paper (D1684R0) proposes a new class `basic_mdarray`.

-`basic_mdarray` has the same extension points as `basic_mdspan`, and also has the ability to use any *contiguous container* (see **[container.requirements.general]**) for storage.
-Contiguity matters because `basic_mdspan` views a subset of a contiguous pointer range.
+`basic_mdarray` is a new kind of container, with the same deep copy behavior as `vector`.
+It has the same extension points as `basic_mdspan`, and also has the ability to use any *contiguous container* (see **[container.requirements.general]**) for storage.
-`basic_mdarray` also behaves like a container with respect to construction and assignment.
-For example, copy construction and copy assignment do a "deep copy" of all the entries from the input to the output.
-This means that `basic_mdarray` with compile-time dimensions need only store the container; it does not need to store a pointer.
-When the container is `array`, this makes `basic_mdarray` a zero-overhead abstraction.  `basic_mdarray` will come with support for two different underlying containers: `array` (allowed if all dimensions are known at compile time) and `vector`.

-A `subspan` (see [P0009](wg21.link/p0009)) of a `basic_mdarray` will return a `basic_mdspan` with the appropriate `Layout` and matching `Accessor`.
+Contiguity matters because `basic_mdspan` views a subset of a contiguous pointer range, and we want to be able to get a `basic_mdspan` that views the `basic_mdarray`.  `basic_mdarray` will come with support for two different underlying containers: `array` and `vector`.
+A `subspan` (see [P0009R9](wg21.link/p0009r9)) of a `basic_mdarray` will return a `basic_mdspan` with the appropriate layout and corresponding accessor.
 Users must guard against dangling pointers, just as they currently must do when using `span` to view a subset of a `vector`.

-The `basic_mdarray` class has an alias `mdarray` that uses the default `Layout` and `Accessor`.
-In this paper, when we refer to `mdarray` without other qualifiers, we mean the most general `basic_mdarray`.
+The `basic_mdarray` class has an alias `mdarray` that uses default policies.
+In this paper, when we refer to `mdarray` without other qualifiers, we mean `basic_mdarray`.

 ## Data structures and utilities

 ### Layouts

-Our proposal uses the `Layout` policy of `mdspan` and `mdarray` in order to represent different matrix and vector data layouts.
-Layouts as described by P0009R9 come in three different categories:
+Our proposal uses the layout policy of `basic_mdspan` and `basic_mdarray` in order to represent different matrix and vector data layouts.
+Layouts as described by P0009R9 come in three different
+categories:

 * Unique
 * Contiguous